Rice Lake on Vancouver’s North Shore

 Rice Lake Hiking Trails

 Rice Lake is a perfect place for leisurely hikes.
 A fairly level trail goes all around the lake and makes for an enjoyable (and easy) walk.
-From start to finish, the route takes up to between 30 minutes and an hour all depending on how fast you walk and if you stop for breaks to enjoy the view.
+From start to finish, the route takes between 30 minutes and an hour depending on how fast you walk and if you stop for breaks to enjoy the view.

 Rice Lake is beautiful throughout the year as the forest trees are mostly coniferous, so they don’t lose their leaves.